ewjoachim/procrastinate/CONTRIBUTING.rst

 Run the project automated tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With a running database:
+Within docker container:

 .. code-block:: console

-    (venv) $ pytest  # Test the code with the current interpreter
+    $ docker-compose exec procrastinate pytest  # Test the code with the latest python

 Or